-As part of the course requirements for the students completing Certificate II in Active Volunteering, they are required to complete 20 hours of volunteering outside of the school environment.
-This allows students to learn to be a part of a team, gain experience in working for an organisation and allowing them to build personal values and attitudes, as well as gaining self-esteem and confidence in the wider community.
+As part of the course requirements for completing Certificate II in Active Volunteering, students are required to complete 20 hours of volunteering outside of the school environment.
+This allows them to learn to be a part of a team, gain experience in working for an organisation and allowing them to build personal values and attitudes, as well as gaining self-esteem and confidence in the wider community.

 During term three, most of the class completed their hours at the Fremantle Sailing Club.
 During this time, the students learnt rope splicing and knots to create ropes to attach from boats to the jetty.
 They painted pylons on the jetty and learnt about diving and how the divers fix and clean the buoys.

 The volunteer bosuns worked with the students and showed them how to clean and fix many different things around the sailing club.
 This included polishing the silver rails on board FSC’s boat Success.